 Featured Faculty Member

-Rick holds a Master of Human Resources and Organization Development from the University of San Francisco.
-He joined the Eastern University Business Department faculty in 2009 following a 25-year career in operations and human resources management, the last 12 of which were with Johnson & Johnson.
+Dr. Jonsen joined the Eastern University Business Department faculty in 2009 following a 25-year career in operations and human resources management, the last 12 of which were with Johnson & Johnson.
 Immediately preceding EU, Rick was Director of Talent Acquisition for the Johnson & Johnson U.S. pharmaceutical businesses.
-In the classroom, Mr. Jonsen draws on his industry experience using a discussion-based teaching style, focusing on practical application of the material under study.
+In the classroom, Dr. Jonsen draws on his industry experience using a discussion-based teaching style, focusing on practical application of the material under study.
 Students leave each course not only equipped to apply specific management skills in the workplace, but having more deeply explored their faith and its implications for business leaders and managers in the 21st century.
-Rick’s teaching was highlighted in the Fall/Winter 2010 issue of Spirit magazine for “Teaching Management Through the Lens of Sustainability.”
+Dr. Jonsen holds a B.A. from San Francisco State University, M.H.R.O.D. from the University of San Francisco, and Ph.D. from Eastern University.
+His research on the topics of workplace community, strategic human resource management, stakeholder theory, and firm governance has been published in the Journal of Management, Spirituality, and Religion and the Journal of Biblical Integration in Business.
 Learn more about Professor Jonsen.